unstoppabledomains/UI-Kit/README.md

 ### Creating a distribution package

-Run `yarn build` to create a `dist` which contains all the built entities.
+Run `yarn dist` to create a `dist` which contains all the built entities.
 It will also build types (put under `dist` alongside the .js files) and storybook static files.